-- Sony’s noise cancelation is slightly stronger than Bose’s.
+- Sony’s noise cancellation is slightly stronger than Bose’s.

 - Running: More ambient noise by default.

-- With the button on the left cup, you can turn noise cancelation on or off without in-between settings.
+- With the button on the left cup, you can turn noise cancellation on or off without in-between settings.

 - Phone calls aren’t great because the self voice feedback echoes in your ears and doesn’t sound clear.
 On the other end of the call, it sounds muffled with more background noise than ideal.
 You can make a call in a pinch, but if phone calls are a major part of your day, you want the Bose.